rorynolan/nandb/README.md

     sudo apt-get install libcurl4-openssl-dev libxml2-dev
     sudo apt-get install default-jre default-jdk libboost-all-dev

 On **mac**, you need to go to <https://support.apple.com/kb/dl1572?locale=en_US> and download and install Java 6 (don't ask me why this is necessary).
 Then you need to install `Xcode` from the app store.
 Finally, you need to open a terminal and type `brew install boost`.
-If `brew install boost` doesn't work the google "install boost c++ library mac"; you need to have this done in order to use `nandb`.
+If `brew install boost` doesn't work then google "install boost c++ library mac"; you need to have this done in order to use `nandb`.

 On **Windows**, you need to go to <https://cran.r-project.org/bin/windows/Rtools/> and install the latest version of Rtools.